solidify-project/engine/_help/src/Pages/folders-structure/pages.md

 #### url

 The `url` attribute is mandatory.
 It shows under which path output html file will be saved.
-If you want to save in some specific folder, you can do it by providing the following value for `url` attribute:
+If you want to save it in some specific folder, you can do it by providing the following value for `url` attribute:

 ```markdown
 url:    blog/posts/2018/Jan/my-awesome-post.html